learningequality/kolibri-docs/docs/coach/lessons.rst

 To create a new lesson |lessons|, follow these steps.

 1. Click the :guilabel:`NEW LESSON` button.
-2. Fill in the field for the lesson title, description and choose individual learners, group(s) or the entire class as the recipients.
+2. Fill in the field for the lesson title, description and choose individual learners, groups or the entire class as the recipients.

   .. figure:: /img/new-lesson.png
     :alt:

-3. Click :guilabel:`CONTINUE`.
+3. Click :guilabel:`SAVE CHANGES`.
 In this step, the lesson does not have any learning resources yet, but you can see and edit some options.

   .. figure:: /img/lesson-options.png
     :alt: New lesson with no resources added; navigate to Options button and click to open it for more actions.